 In medical practice, we often discuss the core ethical principles we encounter each day.
-Principles of Autonomy, Beneficence, and Justice are common ingredients as we try to cook up quality addiction care.
-One of the most coveted principles is that of Confidentiality – the right for someone’s healthcare to remain private and disclosed to others only at the discretion of the individual.
+Principles of autonomy, beneficence, and justice are common ingredients as we try to cook up quality addiction care.
+One of the most coveted principles is that of confidentiality.
+It is the right of each individual to determine the release of information about themselves.
+Healthcare information is to remain private and disclosed to others only at the discretion of the individual.

-This principle is more than just ethical, it is the law according to the Health Insurance Portability and Accountability Act (HIPAA) and the Confidentiality of Substance Use Disorder Patient Records regulation (42 CFR).
+This principle is more than just ethical.
+It’s the law according to the Health Insurance Portability and Accountability Act (HIPAA) and the Confidentiality of Substance Use Disorder Patient Records regulation (42 CFR).
 These entities require all communication regarding substance treatment to be with the express written consent of the identified party, the patient.
-In our country, special regulation is added to substance abuse treatment because of the inherent stigma attached to such a medical condition as alcoholism or drug addiction.
+In our country, there is a special regulation added to substance abuse treatment.
+This is because of the inherent stigma attached to such a medical condition as alcoholism or drug addiction.

-When patients enter treatment at CeDAR, their clinical team will discuss with them to whom (if anyone) they would like communication to occur during and after treatment.
-When our physicians or counselors communicate with a family member, either by writing, a phone call, or in person, it is understood that the patient has signed what we call a Release of Information document, or “ROI.”
+Patients entering treatment at CeDAR discuss with their clinical team to whom (if anyone) communication will occur during and after treatment.
+Physicians or counselors may communicate with a family member – in writing, by phone, or in person.
+This can only happen if the patient has signed a Release of Information document, or “ROI.”
 This document provides the necessary consent for us to comply with legal requirements.

-The ROI documents we use through CeDAR allow the patient to partition what they would like discussed.
+The Release of Information (ROI) documents we use at CeDAR allow the patient to partition what they would like discussed.
 This may include such topics as treatment planning, care recommendations, progress reports around treatment, or financial data.
 It is possible for the patient to allow disclosure of information surrounding any or all of these topics.

 It is important to acknowledge that we can actually step over the ROI limits in certain cases.
 If a person presents with a perceived imminent danger to him or herself, danger to others, or is severely impaired to the point of medical danger, we can break the person’s confidentiality.
-For all patients entering treatment at CeDAR, they are informed of these regulations.
+We discuss these regulations with all patients entering treatment at CeDAR.
 We also can break confidentiality in the interest of child welfare.
-All healthcare providers are required to report to local agencies any suspicion of harm or neglect to children.
+Local agencies require that all healthcare agencies report any suspicion of harm to or neglect of children.
 This will open a case in the local county, warranting further evaluation regarding those issues.

 It is also within a patient’s rights for them to revoke the release of information document at any time.
-Simply by verbalizing an intent to “revoke my ROI,” our treatment center must honor that request, and effectively cease communication to outside sources.
-This can be highly confusing and difficult for families; hence we need to elaborate on what processes may be occurring if this were to happen.
+Simply by verbalizing an intent to “revoke my ROI,” our treatment center must honor that request.
+Communication to outside sources must cease immediately.
+This can be highly confusing and difficult for families.
+Therefore, we need to elaborate on what processes may be occurring if this were to happen.

 The ethical issues for behavioral healthcare around the United States are not unique to our approach through CeDAR.
-The issues of ROI agreement and revocation are so common, in fact, that many health centers use standard phrases to indicate the lack of an ROI.
+The issues of ROI agreement and revocation are common.
+Therefore, many health centers use standard phrases to indicate the lack of an ROI.
 How do you know if an ROI has been revoked?
 Legally, we cannot communicate to you that the ROI has been revoked, as this would entail some further communication about healthcare.

-Overall, if you, as a family member or outside party, were to hear the phrase “We can neither confirm nor deny the presence of ‘said person’ at our treatment center,” it is highly likely that your family member has chosen to revoke the ability for us to communicate with you about his or her healthcare progress.
-There are, of course, other possible scenarios with this, such as the CeDAR counselor very abruptly ceasing any communication for an extended period of time.
+A family member or outside party may be told, “We can neither confirm nor deny the presence of ‘said person’ at our treatment center.”
+It is highly likely that your family member in treatment has chosen to revoke their release of information.
+After a revocation, we are not allowed to communicate with you about his or her healthcare progress.
+There may be other indications, such as the CeDAR counselor very abruptly ceasing any communication for an extended period of time.
 Either way, you will have good reason to suspect that the ROI has been revoked.

-This situation can be extremely frustrating to families, as we may have been openly communicating with you even one hour before such a drastic change.
+This situation can be extremely frustrating to families.
+We may have been openly communicating with you even one hour before such a drastic change.
 It is common for families to feel frustrated at the hospital, fearful, or outright confused about what is happening.
-Hopefully, in reading this article, you are representing yourself as an engaged support for your family member.
+Hopefully, in reading this article, you are an engaged supporter of your family member.
 We need to talk about what can be done to help if problems are building.

 The most common reason we see patients revoke an ROI agreement is around issues of control and anger.
-Because we are often recommending significant changes in a person’s life, including the possibility of extended treatment, we have many patients who are quite fearful of that feedback.
-For instance, if a young adult, who is highly financially dependent on his or her parents, hears that they should enter a sober living environment after treatment, a strategic way to block that pathway would be to halt any communication to the parents.
-In this way, the rationale and guidance from the clinician cannot actually be received.
+We’re often recommending significant changes in a person’s life, including the possibility of extended treatment.
+Some patients are quite fearful of that feedback.
+For example, a young adult who is highly financially dependent on his or her parents.
+Recommendations for them to enter sober living after treatment may prompt a revoked ROI.
+This would be a strategic way to halt information from reaching the parents.
+In this way, we can no longer communicate with the family the rationale and guidance from the clinician.